mxbernhard/mxbernhard.github.io/index.md

 I currently work as a journalist for [CORRECTIV](https://www.correctiv.org/en) where I cover disinformation.

-Previously, I worked as a freelancer and as a reporter for Dow Jones Newswires and [The Wall Street Journal](https://www.wsj.com/news/author/max-bernhard).
+Previously, I worked as a freelancer and as a staff reporter for Dow Jones Newswires and [The Wall Street Journal](https://www.wsj.com/news/author/max-bernhard).

 I’ve reported on far-right and fringe groups, dis- and misinformation, as well as environmental and human-rights issues in the UK, Germany, Spain, Hong Kong and Japan.
 My work has been published in **The Guardian, Deutsche Welle, Wired UK, Vice, the BBC** and more.